puppetlabs/provision/README.md

 ### Vmpooler

+*Warning* this is currently setup to work with puppet's internal infrasture, its behaviour can be modified below.

 Check http://vcloud.delivery.puppetlabs.net/vm/ for the list of availible platforms.
 Environment variables, can modify its behaviour:
 VMPOOLER_HOSTNAME, will change the default hostname used to connect to the vmpooler instance.